MartinKl/txt_simplification_experiments/bin_data/wiki/readme.txt

 	map the sequence indices to words
 	The vocabulary is only in lower case, to have a smaller overall vocabulary (among other reasons)

+	key 0 for index 0 contains the empty word, thus we can use 0 to pad and when decrypting the sequences the padding words disappear